clryan/clryan.github.io/_posts/2020-11-29-gstore-revenue-prediction1.md

 ---
 layout: post
-title: "Customer spending prediction 1: processing large data files in pandas"
+title: "Customer Spending Prediction 1: Processing Large Data Files in Pandas"
 description: "Google Analytics offers a ton of information about website traffic.
 In this post, we'll look at using that data to predict customer spending at the Google Store."
 is_post: true
 tags: [python, data cleaning]